Michael A. Dube, MD

 American Academy of Orthopedic Surgeons

 Montana Medical Association

 American Medical Association

 American Orthopedic Society for Sports Medicine

 Dr. Johnson joined Benefis Medical Group (BMG) in 2009.
 He is Board Certified in Family Medicine and Sports Medicine and did his Fellowship training with the University of Notre Dame.
 He specializes in non surgical sports medicine and concussion management.
 Dr. Johnson is the medical director of the Walk-In Clinic and Benefis Injury Center.

 Dr. Johnson is the team physician for C.M.
-Russell High School and the University of Great Falls.
+Russell High School and the University of Providence (Great Falls).
 He helps with the Great Falls Voyagers minor league baseball team in addition to coverage of local sporting events of football and hockey to name a few.
 Dr. Johnson is an officer in the Army Reserve Medical Corp.

-Dr. Johnson grew up in Minot, North Dakota adn participated in many sports and greatly enjoyss living in Montana.
+Dr. Johnson grew up in Minot, North Dakota and participated in many sports and greatly enjoys living in Montana.
 He and his wife, Janelle, enjoy the outdoors and consider Great Falls a great hockey community to raise their four children.
 He likes fly fishing, camping, hunting and hockey.